softwaresaved/international-survey/analysis/introduction.md

 **United States of America**|Male (82%)|25 – 44 (69%)|Doctorate (60%)
 **South Africa**|Male (92%)|25 – 44 (76%)|Doctorate (68%)

-In majority, the participants hold a Doctorate.
-When we asked them in which field they obtained they qualification, there are three 3 disciplines that are clearly more important: *Computer sciences*, *Physics and Astronomy* and *Biology*.
+When we asked them in which field they obtained they qualification, there are three 3 disciplines that are clearly most common: *Computer sciences*, *Physics and Astronomy* and *Biology*.

 |Country| First discipline| Second discipline | Third discipline |